openshift-knative/serverless-operator/docs/midstream-getting-serveless-operator-bugfixes.md

 - Usage of the midstream Serverless Operator and not the fully released product
 - Access to OCP cluster with installed Serverless Operator
-- Permission to delete pods and replicasets in `openshift-serverless` namespace.
+- Permission to restart deployments and delete replicasets in `openshift-serverless` namespace.
 - If using Knative Eventing and Knative Kafka components, permission to delete pods and replicasets in `knative-eventing` namespace.
 - If using Knative Serving, permission to delete pods and replicasets in `knative-serving`, `knative-serving-ingress` namespaces.